benetech/wp-youtube-lyte/readme.txt

 == Changelog ==

+= 1.2.2 =
+* bugfix: apply sanitize_text_field to microdata description- and title-fields to escape e.g. quotes
+* bugfix: added CSS resets to better avoid CSS-conflicts with themes (as reported by longtime user [FruityOaty](http://fruityoaty.com/))
+* bugfix: fallback for missing wp_trim_words function in wordpress < 3.3 (as reported by [Armude](http://www.armudepictures.es/))
+* bugfix: check if the data from cache/ youtube is valid before trying to extract info from it [as reported by Collin](http://blog.futtta.be/2013/03/01/the-best-wp-youtube-lyte-to-date/#li-comment-39222)
+* improvement: better support for RSS/ ATOM feeds [as requested by drreen](http://wordpress.org/support/topic/textlinks-around-embedded-video-in-rss-feed)
+* added item in FAQ on how to force normal YouTube links to be parsed by WP YouTube Lyte as well
+* tested with WordPress 3.6 beta 1

 = 1.2.1 =
-* bugfix: if e.g. modernizr added "audio" as class to the html element, wp youtube lyte got confused, as reported by [Peco of dubtechnoblog.com](http://www.dubtechnoblog.com/) and [Delphuk](http://delphuk.ru/), thanks guys!
+* bugfix: if e.g. modernizr added "audio" as class to the html element, wp youtube lyte got confused. reported by [Peco of dubtechnoblog.com](http://www.dubtechnoblog.com/) and [Delphuk](http://delphuk.ru/)
 * tested succesfully with WordPress 3.6 (development-version)

 = 1.2.0 =